powerunit/powerunit-extensions-exceptions/README.md

 ### CommonsCollections4Helper

-_This helper is only available since version 2.2.0 and only if the commons-collections4 library is available_
+_This helper is only available if the commons-collections4 library is available_

 The class `CommonsCollections4Helper` provides several static methods to convert interface from this library to the corresponding version in commons-collections4.